dierickdie/therick48.16SP/README.md

 Boo hoo.
 I suggest building one.
 Zap Cables is a good place to get parts

 #### Why is it named therick?
 It started in fall of 2005 when I was just a boy.
 I started a new job, and needed a login name.
 The manager wrote The Rick (my first name is Rick).
 It has stuck ever since.
 Thanks, Sam!
+64 is for 64 keys.
+Hope that was obvious.